 In September 2014, David Ying and Phillip Ying, members of the famed Ying Quartet, succeeded co-founder Lewis Kaplan as the Festival’s Artistic Directors.
 Through their leadership, the Bowdoin International Music Festival engages exceptional students and enthusiastic audiences through world-class education and performances.
 After a competitive admissions process, over 270 students are invited to attend the Festival and study with distinguished faculty and guest artists.
 Audiences are invited to more than 100 free events such as student performances, lectures, masterclasses, and community concerts.

-The Festival continues to thrive, attracting record numbers of applicants, continuing to build a diverse and world-renowned faculty, and reaching thousands of music lovers.
+The Festival continues to thrive, attracting record numbers of applicants, continuing to build a diverse and world-renowned faculty, and reaching thousands of music lovers across the globe.
 The future of the Festival, and chamber music, is very bright indeed.